 Reading great works such as Tim O’Brien’s book The Things They Carried showed me what could be.
 I never thought of what I did as “work.”
 As Malcolm Gladwell’s book Outliers reveals, you have to put in the hours.

 I value what I do.
 That’s the first place that counts.
-Sometimes people who discover one of my short story collections or novels write me out of the blue to say how much they loved it.
+Sometimes people who discover one of my short story collections or novels write me to say how much they loved it.
 These I treasure as much as the brightest critics finding joy in my work.

 To get where I am took more than reading, practice, and classes.
 I also looked for ways to immerse myself in story.
 I became a book reviewer in grad school for two Los Angeles newspapers before reviewing live theatre for Daily Variety for eight years.